Seminar on Regional Security (SRS)

 SRS aims at intermediate and senior level military and civilian government officials, as well as NGO representatives, who have:

-- A relevant background in conflict management;
+- A relevant background in contemporary regional security challenges;

 - Will be deployed to a crisis region;

 - Have attended a course at the GCMC, already (preferably the PASS);